Medalink/laravel-blade/readme.md

 Drop the laravel-blade.tmLanguage into your Packages folder.

-You can also check out our [Tags](https://github.com/Medalink/laravel-blade/tags) section for Laravel specific versions.
+*You can also check out our [tags](https://github.com/Medalink/laravel-blade/tags) section for Laravel specific versions.*

+#### Sublime Text 3 Manual Install

+* Create a laravel-blade folder in your Packages folder (Preferences/Browse Packages).
+* Drop the laravel-blade.tmLanguage file in your newley created folder.
+* Restart ST3.